-- 1. Begin by selecting Window> Fill Window Building Only is so the entire building can be seen. - 2.
+- 1. Begin by selecting Window> Fill Window Building Only so the entire building can be seen. - 2.
 Click the Select Objects button, then click on a wall that you want to move. - 3.
 Click on a dimension line that indicates how far the selected wall is from another wall.
 There are a couple of ways to determine which dimensions can be used for this purpose: - Move the selected wall and see which dimensions update. - Move your pointer over a dimension.
-If it is an associated dimension, the icon will change to a pointing hand أناً.
+If it is an associated dimension, the icon will change to a Pointing Hand $^{h}$ .

-- 4. Click on the associated dimension and enter a new value.
-Remember: numbers entered with an apostrophe denote feet and numbers entered with quotes denote inches.
-If neither apostrophes or quotes are included, the entered value defaults to inches. - 5.
-Use the Enter key on your keyboard to close the dialog and apply the change so that the wall will move the specified distance. - 6.
+- With the Pointing Hand icon visible, click on the associated dimension and enter a new value. - Remember: Type an apostrophe to denote feet and quotes to denote inches. - If neither apostrophes nor quotes are included, inches will be used. - 5.
+Press the Enter key on your keyboard to move the wall to the newly specified distance. - 6.
 Repeat this process for the adjacent exterior wall, continuing in a clockwise direction.
-It may help to refresh Auto Exterior Dimensions (Shift + A) between commands.